tapis-project/documentation/source/technical/notifications.rst

-Please note that although currently the Notifications service is only accessed by users through the Jobs service, this document discusses the general design and features of the service in order to provide information for future planned development.
+Please note that although currently the Notifications service is only accessed by users through the Jobs service, this document discusses the general design and details of the service in order to provide information for future planned development.

 -----------